FWDekker/aoc/README.md

 * [The source code is here.](https://github.com/FWDekker/project-euler) (In a private repo.)

 ## Git submodules
-Project Euler does not allow sharing solutions.
+Advent of Code does not allow sharing puzzle inputs, and Project Euler does not allow sharing solutions.
-Therefore, the code for Project Euler is [stored in a private repository](https://github.com/FWDekker/project-euler).
+Therefore, these are stored in separate, private repositories.
-This repository is included as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+These repositories are included as [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-In other words, this repository contains a link to a specific commit in that other repository.
+In other words: Where needed, this repository contains a link to a specific commit in another repository.

+If you do not have access to that repository, you can still clone this project as normal and inspect my solutions.
+However, to run my Advent of Code solutions, you will have to provide your own puzzle inputs.
+For further information, check [the instructions in the Advent of Code submodule](https://github.com/FWDekker/aoc/blob/main/aoc/README.md).

-Note the following usage instructions.
+In general, the following usage instructions apply.
 ```shell
 # Clone without submodules
 git clone git@github.com:FWDekker/aoc.git